robertoabraham/apodbot/README.md

 ## Purpose

 Post the image and text from [apod.nasa.gov](https://apod.nasa.gov) each day to Slack channel.
-We acknowledge that several projects already exist that do the same thing, but we wanted to learn now to do it ourselves.
+We acknowledge that several projects already exist that do the same thing, but we wanted to learn how to do it ourselves.

 ## Usage